shinchri/travel-app/README.md

 Feature implemented:

 - Allow the user to remove the trip.
-  - When user clicks "Remove Trip" button, the trip information gets emptied
+  - When user clicks "Remove Trip" button, the trip information gets emptied.